outlyerapp/dataloop-docker/README.md

 Dataloop Docker Autodiscovery Container
 =======================================

-Run this container on each of your Docker hosts alongside a Dataloo linux agent.
-It will automatically create an agent instance inside Dataloop for each container on your host with basic operating system metrics under it.
+This container contains a Dataloop agent, CAdvisor and some magic scripts that create virtual agents in Dataloop for each running container.
+Depending on which OS you are running on your Docker hosts you may need to add different run options.

-To run this container:
+## Most Linuxes

 ```
-API_KEY=<<Dataloop API Key>>
+API_KEY=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
-sudo docker run -d -e API_KEY=${API_KEY} \
+docker run -d -e API_KEY=${API_KEY} \
---name=dataloop-docker \
+--name=$HOSTNAME \
 --volume=/:/rootfs:ro \
 --volume=/var/run:/var/run:rw \
 --volume=/sys:/sys:ro \